natecostello/van_two_point_oh/blog/2023-6-26-bms-failure/bms-failure.md

 At 19:15:05 there are indications of the BMS controlled contactor opening (similar indications as anomaly 1).
 At the same time, there appears to be a 10 second loss of BMS communication evidenced by no BMS sourced data over this period.
 Around this period, the Wakespeed reports 'BMS Lost'.

-About 10 seconds after the contactor opening BMS communication returns, however, the BMS reported SOC is 50%.
+About 10 seconds after the contactor opening, BMS communication returns, however, the BMS reported SOC is 50%.
 This is indicative of BMS reset with its default starting SOC.
 At the same packet the BMS commands a CCL of 41.0A.

 About 15 seconds after the contactor opening, it appears to close based on non-zero BMS reported battery current and the return Solar MPPT, Multiplus, and Wakespeed measured voltage to the BMS reported value.